 When to Seek Professional Help

-We all experience days when we just do not want to participate in life, work, even family.
-It is not easy to take a break from our responsibilities, and even when we can, we feel guilty.
-Our minds need a break; we need to allow for that or else it will just take it.
-It is when our mind takes a break, and we fall into a funk that it is most difficult to climb out again.
+We all experience days when we just do not want to participate in life, work, or even family.
+It is not easy to take a break from our responsibilities, and even when we can, we might feel guilty.
+Our minds need a break; we need to allow for that or else we’ll feel burned out and stressed, forcing our brain to take a break without our consent – this is the funk.
+This involuntary break is the type of funk that it is often most difficult to climb out of again.
 Being in a temporary funk is normal, and taking a mental health day is healthy, and necessary.

-However, if you or someone you love seems depressed and just seems unable to cope positively, it may reflect a more serious condition.
+However, if you or someone you love seems depressed and is having a hard time coping positively, it may reflect a more serious condition.
 Differentiating between a temporary funk and clinical depression is important.
 If you are experiencing clinical depression, it may be important to seek the advice of a licensed mental health therapist.
 BetterHelp.com is a website that offers services from certified professional counselors and therapists.